MasnyPen/PenChecker/README.md

 # Prefix for all plugin messages
 prefix: "&7[&bPenChecker&7]"

+# if set to false will freeze the player during the check
+# if set to true will teleport the player to the check location
+useCheckLocation: false
+# Admin teleport to the check location
+# if useCheckLocation is true
+admin_tp: true

 # Command used to ban a player when they are flagged as a cheater
 cheaterCmd: "ban {player} cheaty"